carTrawler-interview/senior-devops-tech-test/README.md

 Two branches have been created: development and helm

-Branch: "development" is deploying with kubectl - k8s
+Branch: "development" is deploying with kubectl - k8s and
 Branch: "helm" is deploying with helm charts

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -